-Child care waiting lists can be frustrating for parents, and being proactive about managing your waiting list will build your reputation as a program that puts the needs of parents first.
+Waiting lists can be frustrating for parents, and being proactive about managing your waiting list will build your reputation as a program that puts the needs of parents first.

-- Enrollment offers: If a child on the waiting list is offered a spot, can the parent(s) defer until the next year?
+- Enrollment offers: Can families defer until the next school year if you offer a child a spot on the waiting list?
 Do you have a policy for sibling enrollment?
-How many spots open up, on average, for each new enrollment period?
+On average, how many spots open up for each new enrollment period?

 Make your waiting list forms work for you